-FD\ZERO - empties the set descriptor set (removes all descriptors)
+FD_ZERO - empties the set descriptors set (removes all descriptors)

-FD\SET - places the fd descriptor in the set descriptor set (adds to the set)
+FD_SET - places the fd descriptor in the set descriptors set (adds to the set)

-FD\CLR - removes the fd descriptor from the set descriptor set select() - sample coding
+FD_CLR - removes the fd descriptor from the set descriptors set select() - an example

-FD\ISSET - checks if the fd descriptor belongs to the set descriptor set, return zero if it doesn't belong and one if it does.
+FD_ISSET - checks if the fd descriptor belongs to the set descriptors set, returns zero if it doesn't belong, and one if it does.

-Let's imagine we have four UDP datagram sockets (SOCK\DGRAM) and we want to receive a datagram in whatever socket one datagram arrives first.
+Let's imagine we have four UDP datagram sockets (SOCK_DGRAM) and we want to receive a datagram in whatever socket a datagram arrives first.